 If you must take on a property where you have to make up a shortfall to your landlord you may wish to consider making a claim for Discretionary Housing Payments (DHP)

-From January 2013, due to a change in legislation, your rate of LHA will be reviewed annually from the beginning of April each year unless there is a change in your circumstances which will affect the number of bedrooms used to calculate LHA, for example, when another person moves into or out of your property.
+Your rate of LHA will be reviewed annually from the beginning of April each year unless there is a change in your circumstances which will affect the number of bedrooms used to calculate LHA, for example, when another person moves into or out of your property.

 I have asked for my claim to be backdated.
 Which rate of Local Housing Allowance will my claim be based on?